gmh5225/mini/README.md

-# mcc - MagicC Compiler
+<h1 align="center">mcc</h1>
+<h2 align="center">Magic-C Compiler</h2>

 A compiler for a statically & strongly typed, C-like programming language.
 This is a research project designed to explore all aspects of compiler design.

 NOTE: This project is a WIP and unstable.

-Do not expect any features to stay.
+Magic-C is not a subset nor a superset of C, but is heavily influenced by C.

 ## Building